Discovering Tranquility: The Enchanting Beauty of Lake Acworth

 Lake Acworth is a 260 acre man made lake located just southwest of the city of Acworth and adjacent to Allatoona Lake.
 A 1,500-foot long dam composed mostly of earthen fill impounds Proctor Creek, separating Lake Acworth from Allatoona Lake.
 The dam also supports a heavily trafficked bridge on Lake Acworth Drive (Hwy 92).

+Fishing enthusiasts can cast their lines and try their luck at catching a variety of fish.
 Lake Acworth is home to 18 species of fish, including (from highest to lowest population numbers):

 - Largemouth bass